-12.1 The Executive Principal will regularly inform the Governing Body about the implementation of the low-level concerns policy including any evidence of its effectiveness eg with relevant data.
+12.1 The headteacher will regularly inform the Governing Body about the implementation of the low-level concerns policy including any evidence of its effectiveness eg with relevant data.
 The Safeguarding Governor may also review an anonymised sample to ensure that these concerns have been handled appropriately.

-Early Years Foundation Stage (EYFS) Policy for the use of Cameras and Mobile Phones
+Early Years Foundation Stage (EYFS) Policy for the use of Cameras and Mobile Phones Please also refer to the IPAT Code of Conduct

-To ensure the safety and welfare of the children in our care this policy outlines the protocol for the use of personal mobile phones and cameras in Gilmorton Chandler.
-We require our staff to be responsible and professional in their use of social networking sites in relation to any connection to the school, school staff, parents or children.
+To ensure the safety and welfare of the children in our care this policy outlines the protocol for the use of personal mobile phones and cameras in the school.

 - All staff must ensure that their mobile phones, personal cameras and recording devices are stored securely during working hours on school premises or when on outings.
-(This includes visitors, volunteers and students) - Smart watches are used by many staff.
-These must not have an enabled camera and should be on silent. - Mobile phones must not be used in any teaching area in school when children are present and should be stored out of sight (not in pockets).
-They should not be used within toilet or changing areas - Only school equipment should be used to record classroom activities.
-Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - During school outings nominated staff will have access to a school mobile which can be used for emergency or contact purposes - All telephone contact with parents or carers must be made on the school phone and a record of the call made on the school MIS (Arbor). - Parents or carers are permitted to take photographs of their own children during a school production or event.
-The school protocol requires that photos of other people's children are not published on social networking sites such as Facebook. - Normal practice is that only school equipment is used to take photographs of the children.
-On occasions photos may be taken on personal equipment with prior agreement for social media purposes.
-These must be deleted from personal equipment as soon as uploaded, monitored by SLT.
+(This includes visitors, volunteers and students) - Mobile phones must not be used in any teaching area in school or within toilet or changing areas - Only school equipment should be used to record classroom activities.
+Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - During school outings nominated staff will have access to a school mobile which can be used for emergency or contact purposes - All telephone contact with parents or carers must be made on the school phone and a note kept - Parents or carers are permitted to take photographs of their own children during a school production or event.
+The school protocol requires that photos of other people's children are not published on social networking sites such as Facebook.